La Malinche National Park

-La Malinche National Park is located in the states of Puebla and Tlaxcala in Central Mexico.
+La Malinche National Park is located in the states of Tlaxcala in Central Mexico.
 The park is east of Mexico City, and about 44 km from the capital city of Tlaxcala, Tlaxcala.

-It was declared a national park on October 6, 1938, with a protected area of 45,711 hectares.
-Most of this area is covered by coniferous forests, which are home to more than 100 species of mammals, birds and reptiles, 16 of which are endemic to the Neovolcanic Axis, 6 species of pines and 120 species of plants.

 Volcano

 The La Malinche—Matlalcueitl volcano, part of the Trans-Mexican Volcanic Belt, is within the park.
 The volcano has an elevation of 4462 m above sea level.
 It is frequently used by mountaineers for training and altitude acclimatization before climbing the higher volcanos in the region.

 The volcano's slope is gentle, and its vicinity to Mexico City makes it a popular weekend destination.
 A paved road reaches the top of the volcano.
 The "Centro Vacacional IMSS La Malintzi" on the volcano has 40 cabins, a camping area and some recreational facilities.